Vyral/base-template/_posts/2022-01-27-how-are-the-rising-interest-rates-affecting-the-real-estate-market.md

 date: 2022-01-27 18:45:46
 tags:
 excerpt: >-
-  Interest rates are on a rise coming from an all-time low last 2021.
+  Interest rates are on the rise coming from an all-time low last 2021.
 How does this affect the real estate market?
 enclosure:
 pullquote: ' Despite the increasing interest rates, the lack of supply will result in home prices going up this year.'